Student Workers

 UPIC opportunities are typically posted in mid-October (spring internships) and mid-March (summer and fall internships).

-New Student Worker Forms
+Student Employee Forms

-All new employees must complete an I-9 Form and provide acceptable identification and documentation such as a valid U.S. passport or an official copy of a birth certificate and photo ID to verify their identity and authorization to work in the United States.
+All new employees must complete an I-9 Form (PDF) and provide acceptable identification and documentation such as a valid U.S. passport or an official copy of a birth certificate and photo ID to verify their identity and authorization to work in the United States.
 An original Social Security Card is also required for all employees.

-International students complete the I-9 Form during the hiring approval process by the International Employment Unit.
+International students complete the I-9 Form (PDF) during the hiring approval process by the International Employment Unit.
 Visit the International Employee Hiring Instructions for more information.

 Individuals who have previously submitted an I-9 Form to Clemson University (i.e., rehires) are not required to submit a new I-9 Form when continuing their position or beginning a new one at Clemson University if there has been no break in service.